Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Conclusion

 \section{Conclusion}

-In this work, we have investigated the perception capacity of LLMs regarding factual knowledge boundaries with retrieval augmentation on open-domain QA.
-In detail, we propose priori and posteriori judgemental prompting, in addition to QA prompting, conducting the normal and retrieval-augmented evaluation.
-We conclude several key findings, including (1) LLMs exhibit blind confidence in their own ability to answer questions and the quality of their answers, indicating that they cannot accurately perceive their factual knowledge boundaries, (2) LLMs cannot sufficiently utilize the knowledge they possess, and the incorporation of retrieval augmentation effectively enhances their ability to perceive the factual knowledge boundaries, thereby improving the judgement capabilities, (3) LLMs tend to heavily rely on the given retrieval results when answering questions, and the characteristics of supporting documents significantly influences their reliance.
-Drawing on the findings, we also adopt a simple approach that dynamically utilizes retrieval augmentation based on the priori judgement of the LLM rather than consistently considering supporting documents, which leads to improved performance.
+In this paper, we thoroughly investigate the perception of LLMs regarding factual knowledge boundaries with retrieval augmentation by proposing priori and posteriori judgemental prompting strategies, in addition to QA prompting for evaluation.
+We obtain several pivotal findings.
+(1) LLMs cannot accurately perceive their factual knowledge boundaries and cannot handle the conflicts between internal and external knowledge well.
+(2) LLMs cannot sufficiently utilize their internal knowledge, and retrieval augmentation effectively enhances the perception of their factual knowledge boundaries.
+The capability is also affected by multiple factors, such as the choice of retrieval model, supporting document number, question types, and scales of LLMs.
+(3) The relevance of supporting documents significantly influences LLMs' reliance on supporting documents.
+We also propose a simple approach that dynamically utilizes retrieval augmentation based on the priori judgement of the LLM.